maliput/maliput_documentation/docs/overview.rst

 dynamic environments where traffic rules and traffic lights may change according other conditions (e.g.: time events).

 `maliput` does not focus on a specific format, e.g. `lanelet2` or `OpenDRIVE`.
 It's a `maliput` backend the one that will convert / parse / load a specific data bundle described in terms of a specification into a `maliput` implementation that could be used seamlessly by simulated agents.
-The `maliput`'s architecture allows implementing as many `maliput` backend as needed, for which each backend can rely on any preferred map specification format.

 TODO: Should this section be located at the top of the document?